 3.2 To the extent any processing of Protected Data by CONTRACTOR takes place in any country outside the EEA (except if in an Adequate Country), the parties agree that the standard contractual clauses (as set out in Schedule 1 of this Policy) will apply in respect of that processing and CONTRACTOR will comply with the obligations of the ‘data importer’ in the standard contractual clauses and EXABEAM will comply with the obligations of ‘data exporter’.

-3.3 If, in the performance of the Agreement, CONTRACTOR transfers any Protected Data to a sub-processor (which may include without limitation any affiliates of CONTRACTOR) and without prejudice to Section 7, where such sub-processor will process Protected Data outside the EEA, CONTRACTOR shall in advance of any such transfer ensure that a mechanism to achieve adequacy in respect of that processing is in place such as: (i) the requirement for CONTRACTOR to execute or procure that the third party execute on behalf of EXABEAM standard contractual clauses approved by the EU authorities under Data Protection Legislation and set out in Attachment 1; (ii) the requirement for the third party to be certified under the Privacy Shield framework; or (iii) the existence of any other specifically approved safeguard for data transfers (as recognized under the Data Protection Legislation) and/or a European Commission finding of adequacy.
+3.3 If, in the performance of the Agreement, CONTRACTOR transfers any Protected Data to a sub-processor (which may include without limitation any affiliates of CONTRACTOR) and without prejudice to Section 7, where such sub-processor will process Protected Data outside the EEA, CONTRACTOR shall in advance of any such transfer ensure that a mechanism to achieve adequacy in respect of that processing is in place such as: (i) the requirement for CONTRACTOR to execute or procure that the third party execute on behalf of EXABEAM standard contractual clauses approved by the EU authorities under Data Protection Legislation and set out in Attachment 1; or (ii) the existence of any other specifically approved safeguard for data transfers (as recognized under the Data Protection Legislation) and/or a European Commission finding of adequacy.

 4. SECURITY; AUDITS.